vrw93/Video-Audio-Downloader/README.md

 pip install -r requirements.txt python main.py
 ```
-Make sure to add ffmpeg to modul/ffmpeg folder before run the code,
+Make sure to add ffmpeg binary to `modul/ffmpeg` folder before run the code,
 For some device you may change `python` to `python3` or `py`
 ### If you want the executable file
 download the release one